StephenBooysen/dt-architecture-artifacts/client-watcher/README.md

-# Architecture Artifacts Server Watcher
+# Design Artifacts Server Watcher

-A file synchronization tool that watches local directories and automatically syncs changes to your personal space in the Architecture Artifacts server.
+A file synchronization tool that watches local directories and automatically syncs changes to your personal space in the Design Artifacts server.

 ## Features